smolt/iphoneos-apple-support/README.md

 In 2014, I had fun hacking LDC into a cross-compiler to iOS.
-The D programming language relies heavily on thread local storage (TLS), but iOS for the 32-bit ARM architectures does not have such builtin support.
+The D programming language relies heavily on thread local storage (TLS), but iOS does not have such builtin support.
 Without TLS, the D runtime and standard library phobos are unsafe to use in a multi-threaded environment.